 Amarjit Dass received her Master’s in Global Medicine at the University of Southern California.
 Additionally, she received certifications in Health in Complex Humanitarian Emergencies from Emory University, Epidemiology in Public Health Practice from John Hopkins University, International Women’s Health and Human Rights by Stanford University and Child Protection: Children’s Rights in Theory and Practice by Harvard University.

 She attended lectures at the UNICEF Innocenti Research Centre in Florence, Italy and at the University of Florence.
 The experience in Italy gave her unique insights on pediatric, geriatric and refugee health, research methodologies and policy work on best practices in healthcare for migrants and refugees in Europe.
-In 2015 Amarjit had the honor of presenting her independent research paper on global issues and policies pertaining to the rights of children at the Humanitarian Effectiveness International Conference at the University of Manchester.
+In 2015 Amarjit presented her independent research paper on global issues and policies pertaining to the rights of children at the Humanitarian Effectiveness International Conference at the University of Manchester.

-Her professional experience and interests include management, leadership and development, program planning & evaluation, humanitarian efforts and research on human rights issues and policies.
+Her professional experience and interests include management, leadership and development, program planning & evaluation, event planning, humanitarian efforts and research on human rights issues and policies.
 Amarjit works with startups, grassroots, NGOs, foundations, academic institutions and communities to formulate strategies and implement solutions that generate lasting social benefits.
-Amarjit enjoys expanding professional development for her clients as she feels that lack in professional collaboration hinders the advancement of niche careers.

-She served as Director of Program Development at Miry’s List, a nonprofit that aids resettling refugees in the United States, where she implemented and developed programs to provide refugees opportunity for economic growth and social and emotional wellness.
-Currently, she serves on the Advisory Board for Miry’s List.
+She served as Director of Program Development at Miry’s List, a nonprofit that aids resettling refugees in the United States, where she implemented and developed programs to provide refugees opportunity for economic growth and social, emotional and mental wellness.

-Amarjit is a mentor at MENTEE, an organization that offers a network of global mentor specialists for mentees who are marginalized and displaced in their communities.
-As a MENTEE mentor, Amarjit guides her mentees to use their power to create sustainable projects to empower those in their communities.
+Amarjit is part of MENTEE Global Advisory Board, an organization that offers a network of global mentor specialists for mentees who are marginalized and displaced in their communities.